cloud-gov/cg-workshop/02-slides-lab.md

 ---

-# 7.4 Push the new version of our app
+# Lab 5.4 Push the new version of our app

 Change directory to
 `cg-workshop/07-shared-state`